 Now that we’ve opened up the discussion on this hot secret, it’s time to look at what you can do to prevent it or stop it from occurring.
 Taking care of your core muscles and building a strong pelvic floor is easier than you think.
 The first step, as always, is to look at your diet.

-Foods and drinks that irritate your bladder and cause urinary tract infections, inflammation, irritation, and more frequent toilet trips tend to be pretty high in acidity.
+Foods and drinks that irritate your bladder and cause urinary tract infections, inflammation, irritation, and more frequent toilet trips tend to have high acidity.
 These include but are not limited to:

 Alcohol, apples, carbonated beverages, chocolate, citrus juice and fruits, coffee and tea, corn syrup, cranberries, spicy foods, honey, milk, sugar and artificial sweeteners, tomatoes, and vinegar.